oracle-livelabs/developer/redwood-extensions/saasservice/saasservice.md

 11. Click **Done**.
 Your screen should look like this:
 					  ![Image alt text](images/condition.png)

-	The filter we just built now says: If the organization name contains the user's search string (that is, the variable name), then filter the data in the table to show that row (or rows).
+	The filter we just built now essentially says: If the organization name contains the user's search string (that is, the variable name), then filter the data in the table to show that row.

 12. Click **Finish** to close the dialog.